nativi-sh/nativishBlog/content/en/posts/why_we_created_nativish/index.md

 +++
-title = 'Why We Created Nativish: Making Fluent Communication Easier' date = 2024-05-27T08:20:32-04:00 draft = true description = 'Discover the inspiration behind Nativish, a tool designed to help expats, professionals, and language-learners achieve native-level fluency in writing.' summary = 'Learn why we created Nativish to make fluent communication easier for expats and professionals working in a second language.' categories = ['Inside Nativish']
+title = 'Why We Created Nativish: Making Fluent Writing Easier' date = 2024-06-19T16:20:32-04:00 draft = false description = 'Discover the inspiration behind Nativish, a tool designed to help expats, professionals, and language-learners achieve native-level fluency in writing.' summary = 'Learn why we created Nativish to make fluent writing easier for expats and professionals working in a second language.' categories = ['Inside Nativish']
 +++